 How to Maximize Earnings by Selling Products on YouTube Live Streams

 - Create your products for a higher profit margin

 - Offer samples of your products as a promotional technique

 10) Sell Merch to Subscribers

-One of the easiest ways to make money on YouTube is to sell merchandise to your followers.
-This is because YouTube has built a section just for it.
+One of the easiest ways to make money on YouTube is to sell merchandise, such as t-shirts, to your followers.
+This is because YouTube has built a section just for it called a merchandise shelf.

 As a YouTube creator, you must have a large enough following before you can expect to make any real money with this strategy, but you can start small and gradually build-up to the level where you’re making a consistent income from your merch sales.

 To give you an idea of the potential revenue you can earn from selling merch to subscribers, here are two YouTubers who are doing this successfully: